-The very first time Jesus is called, “The Lion of the Tribe of Judah,” is in the opening scripture from Revelation.
+The very first time in the Bible that Jesus is called, “The Lion of the Tribe of Judah,” is in the opening scripture from Revelation.
 That’s why the Lion is last of all the 12 signs because this fact is mentioned in the last book.
 That is also why Virgo is first because the Virgin birth is first mentioned in Matthew, the 1st book of the New Testament.
 This awesome story is the entire New Testament! 🙌🏻

-So you see, the story in the night sky is in perfect harmony with God’s written word, yet another proof that it is not mythology. 😀 This great Lion is a picture of Jesus bringing judgment on the earth, not yet in His second coming, but during the 7 years of Tribulation.
+So you see, the story in the night sky is in perfect harmony with God’s written word, yet another proof that it is not mythology. 😀 This great Lion is a picture of our Jesus bringing judgment on the earth, not yet in His second coming, but during the 7 years of Tribulation.

 This is of great importance because, in our last decan, we studied Argo.
 That great ship arrived in heaven just prior to the Lion’s coming in Judgment, carrying the Church out of this world!